 Best Value Investing Books For Stock Market Investors: Hi there.
 This post is based on public demand.
 Past few weeks, I’ve received dozens of emails regarding the suggestions on best value investing books.
-That’s why I decided to write this blog discussing my personal favorite value investing books which I highly recommend to my readers to read.
+That’s why I decided to write this blog discussing my personal favourite value investing books which I highly recommend to my readers to read.

 Quick note: There may be chances that I might miss a few amazing value investing books in this post.
-This can be either because I’ve never read that book or just because it might not be so popular with respect to Indian stock market.
-Nevertheless, if I missed any best value investing book that you think is worth mentioning for the readers, please recommend below in the comment box.
+This can be either because I’ve never read that book or just because it might not be so popular with respect to the Indian Stock market.
+Nevertheless, if I missed any best value investing book that you think is worth mentioning for the readers, please recommend it below in the comment box.

 7 Best Value Investing Books That You Cannot Afford to Miss

-Here is the list of the best value investing books worth reading for the stock market investors.
+Here is the list of the best value investing books worth reading for stock market investors.

 1. The Intelligent Investor by Benjamin Graham